 My Quick Story

-I was working in a Japanese travel company in Laos when I got called over to their head office in Saigon (Ho Chi Minh City for those of you who crave for retroness) – also a truly fantastic and fun place, I highly advise anyone who can visit to do so 🙂
+I was working in a Japanese travel company in Laos when I got called over to their head office in Saigon (Ho Chi Minh City for those of you who crave retro-ness) – also a genuinely fantastic and fun place, and I highly advise anyone who can visit to do so

-When I arrived, I soon found a coffee culture that was incredibly advanced!
+When I arrived, I soon found an incredibly advanced coffee culture!

-The drink of choice for the youth was iced coffee, or coffee iced cream or…well pretty much loads of food that involved coffee!
+The drink of choice for the youth was iced coffee, coffee, ice cream, or…well, pretty much loads of food that involved coffee!

-Just FYI, Brazil is the number 1 coffee producer in the world and produces roughly double the amount of Vietnam, but I knew about Brazil, they have huge resources and an hospitable climate for most natural products.
+Just FYI, Brazil is the number 1 coffee producer globally and produces roughly double the amount of Vietnam, but I knew about Brazil; they have tremendous resources and a hospitable climate for most natural products.

 What has that got to do with Lao Coffee?

-In fact, that is why my massive guide about the Best Induction Cookware is so popular – I spent weeks speaking with all of the manufacturers and reaching out to the reviewers etc.
+That is why my massive guide about the Best Induction Cookware is so popular – I spent weeks speaking with all manufacturers and reaching out to the reviewers etc.

 Let’s get back to coffee!